DariuszPazdur17/Sudoku_Resolve_API/readme.md

 # Sudoku Resolver

 The application uses JavaScript code to solve a Sudoku board.
-The algorithm needs up to two digits given by the user to solve a board.
+The algorithm needs up to one digit given by the user to solve a board.

 The application uses the Node.js startup environment and Express.js for user registration and login, which uses MongoDB for data storage and bcrypt for password hashing.
 App is to perform initial user authorization based on the data entered into the request.md file.
 If they match, then it lets the user through to the application's home page.